gurock/trcli/README.md

 Contributing
 ------------
 Interested in contributing and helping improve the TestRail CLI client?
-Please start by looking into [CONTRIBUTING.md](https://github.com/gurock/trcli/blob/main/CONTRIBUTING.md) and creating and issue.
+Please start by looking into [CONTRIBUTING.md](https://github.com/gurock/trcli/blob/main/CONTRIBUTING.md) and creating an issue.

 License